Kendama: KWC

 One hundred and twenty tricks are released online prior to the KWC and are split up into groups of 10 tricks each 12 times, forming a level 1 to 12 trick list.
 The higher level a trick is, the more difficult it is and the more points it is worth.
 KWC is split into 2 days of competition: Day 1: Qualifying, and Day 2: Finals.
 Each day has its own set of rules.

 During Day 1, all players choose 12 tricks from the levels 1–10 in the trick list.
 Players split the 12 tricks into two rounds of six tricks each, and each player will get 3 minutes for each round to complete as many tricks as possible.
 The 25 players with the highest point scores will advance to Day 2.

 Note: The number of points each trick is worth is equivalent to the face value of the level of the trick (ex. level 6 trick is worth 6 points).

 During Day 2, the players compete one by one from the lowest scoring qualifying player to the highest scoring qualifying player.
 Each player has three minutes to do an unlimited number of tricks from levels 3–12, and each trick can only be done once.
 The player who gets the highest number of points in their time period wins.

 Note: The number of points each trick is worth is equivalent to the level of that trick squared (ex. level 6 trick is worth 36 points), with the exception of level 11 tricks (worth 151 points) and level 12 tricks (worth 194 points).

 Competitions

 Kendama competitions have been occurring since 1979, with the first competition being the All Japan Kendama-Do Championships held by the Japan Kendama Association.
 The British Kendama Association was the first group to hold a formal kendama contest outside Japan in 2008 at the British Juggling Convention in Doncaster.
 Kendama competitions have taken a variety of formats including speed ladders, freestyle, head-to-head, and world championship style.

 Typically at these events, there are vendors that sell kendamas, clothing, and accessories.
-Competitions can range from 1–3 days long and prizes are provided for the 1st, 2nd, and 3rd place winners of each competition category.
-Popular competitions include the North American Kendama Open & the Kendama World Cup (KWC).
+Competitions can range from 1–3 days long and prizes are provided for the 1st, 2nd, and 3rd-place winners of each competition category.
+These take place across the globe.
+Popular competitions include the North American Kendama Open, the Kendama World Cup (KWC)and the European Kendama Championship (EKC).

+Major Competitions

+Currently, there are five major competitions in Kendama.
+Winning a major competition is regarded as winning a world title due to the high attendance of competitors from all around the world, typically with 500 or more participants.
+Pro players from Asia, Europe, and the US regularly compete in these events.